Photographing The Hobbiton Movie Set

 Get Creative

-Photographing Hobbiton is very different to photographing wildlife or your ‘run of the mill’ travel photography.
-I love getting creative during the editing process and this genre really allows you the chance to see what you can do.
+Photographing Hobbiton varies from photographing wildlife, or your ‘run of the mill’ travel photography.
+I love getting creative during the editing process, and this genre really allows you the chance to see what you can do.
 I had to edit all of the images in the gallery below.
-Not just to be creative, but because I had to.
-The images all had a high amount of contrast, so make sure if you’re photographing the area in the middle of the day to focus for the highlights.
+Not only to be creative, but also because the images were high in contrast.
+Make sure if you’re photographing in the middle of the day, focus on the highlights.

-If you shoot in jpeg you will be shooting yourself in the foot.
-The amount of data captured in a jpeg is small and you need all the information stored in a RAW file to bring the picture to life.
-If you are a professional photographer, or plan to sell any of your images I recommend only ever shooting in RAW.
-Every time you edit your jpeg file and save it, it will loose quality and data.
+If you shoot in JPEG you will be shooting yourself in the foot.
+The amount of data captured in a JPEG is small, and you need all the information stored in a RAW file to bring the picture to life.
+If you are a professional photographer or plan to sell any of your images, I recommend only ever shooting in RAW.
+Every time you edit your JPEG file and save it, it will lose quality and data.

 I hope all of the information I have provided helps you plan your visit to The Hobbiton Movie Set and clears up any questions you may have.
 Now you can view my images below.
 Many of the images are for sale.
 You can purchase prints and products by visiting the Hobbiton Gallery in My Print Shop, or click on the button below.